Seasickness on a Cruise: 7 Tips to Avoid It

 Raging waves in a sea (Photo courtesy of Pixabay)

+They’re even considered among the best motion sickness medicine for cruises.
 However, they may cause drowsiness or other side effects.

-So it’s important to follow the recommended dosage instructions carefully – taking more than what’s prescribed won’t increase effectiveness and can only lead to unwanted side effects.
+So, it’s important to follow the recommended dosage instructions carefully – taking more than what’s prescribed won’t increase effectiveness and can only lead to unwanted side effects.

-Prescription medication
+Prescription Medication

 pharmacy seasickness on a cruise

+Scopolamine patches, for instance, worn behind the ear, can help prevent nausea and vomiting caused by motion sicknesses.
 Discuss all options with your doctor before deciding on prescription medication for seasickness relief during your cruise vacation.

 Acupressure bands are a great way to combat seasickness on a cruise ship.
 These bands use pressure points on the wrist to alleviate nausea and dizziness caused by motion sickness.
-They stimulate the body’s natural healing processes, making them a practical, drug-free solution for seasick people.

-You can buy acupressure bands at Amazon or Walmart, which offer competitive pricing options, and at pharmacies such as CVS or Walgreens.
+You can buy acupressure bands at Amazon or Walmart, which offer competitive pricing options, and at pharmacies, such as CVS or Walgreens.
 Specialty stores like REI or outdoor supply shops may also sell acupressure bands.

-4. Stay hydrated
+4. Stay Hydrated

 refillable water bottles celebrity millennium aquaclass cabin